tagtag

 The New York occupational asbestos exposure attorneys at Hach & Rose, LLP want you to get fair compensation for your injury.
 Our legal team works hard to represent and protect your rights.
 With over 100 years of combined legal experience, our team has the resources, knowledge, and skill to handle your case.

 We recognize that every person has a unique story to tell.
-We are ready to listen and use your information to support your claim.
-We have the privilege of being relied on when people need legal representation most.
-Our team treats each case with the same care and attention to detail that has resulted in over $400 million in compensation and settlements for past clients.
+Our attorneys are ready to listen and use your information to support your claim.
+We are privileged to be relied on when people need legal representation most.
+Our team treats each case with the same care and attention to detail, resulting in over $400 million in compensation and settlements for past clients.
 Each case is different, so past success is not a guarantee we will win your case.

 However, we will aggressively fight to protect your rights.
 Contact Hach & Rose, LLP today by calling (212) 779-0057 for your free consultation.
 We’ll answer your questions and advise you on your next best steps.